educredentials/obv3-examples/examples.md

 - What do we want to use as identifiers: did, did:web, URL?
 - What do we want to do with multilingualism?
 One option can be found in the [1EdTech Localization Framework](https://www.imsglobal.org/spec/l12n-framework/v1p0), but it is still in early preview.
 Alternatives include choosing a language when issuing a credential; the user may then have a credential per language.
 Another option is to use custom extensions for this, with the risk of deviating too far from the standard.
 - What info/metadata should be included in the "quality framework" for MBO?
 For HO, we have the ECTSGradeScore.
 Is it different for MBO?
+- Do we want to differentiate the top level, optional `.name`, with the nested, required `.credentialSubject.achievement.name`?
+If so, what would the difference be?
+Do we want the top level `.name` at all?

 ## Assumptions and Choices